 Gallatin County Open Lands Program protects prime farmland, scenic views on Gooch Hill

-The 300-acre Bos Hay & Grain conservation easement in Gooch Hill.
+Bos Hay & Grain

 This year marks the 25th anniversary of the three-times-voter-approved Gallatin County Open Lands Program, which has helped protect more than 57,000 acres of working farms and ranches, wildlife habitat, and scenic open space.
 Over the past quarter century, during a time of rapid growth and development in Gallatin County, the program has helped protect the natural resources and productive agricultural land on 64 properties, equivalent in size to more than 43,000 football fields.